Q. What causes hearing loss?

 Unless you're using the cotton swab to clean the very outside of your ear (the part that sticks out from your head), the answer is no.

 Your ear canal is self-cleaning, and a little earwax actually helps to keep things like dirt and dust from getting to the important parts of the ear.
 There's a layer of tissue that lines your ear canal and grows outward at about the same pace as your hair or nails.
-Dirt, dust, and other unwanted things are captured on this tissue and then pushed back to the outside of the ear before they can reach the area of your ear that could be damaged by them.
-When you use a cotton swab to clean your ear, you damaging the tissue that does the job better than any cotton swab could!
+Dirt, dust, and other unwanted things migrate out with cerumen on its own towards the outside of the ear before they can reach the area of your ear that could be damaged by them.
+When you use a cotton swab to clean your ear, in addition to the risk of harming the canal or eardrum, you also risk pushing the wax in further and causing more build-up and possibly impaction.

 Sensorineural hearing loss is caused by damage to the cochlea in the inner ear or damage to the nerve pathways from the inner ear to the brain.
 Sensorineural hearing loss is the most common type of permanent hearing loss.